irdest/irdest/content/home/about.md

     between you and the Internet: your Internet service provider (ISP).
     Whether you're using a  mobile network tower or a broadband connection, your access to the Internet is controlled by a central authority.
-This means that a entity can control or censor your internet traffic.
+This means that a entity can monitor or censor your internet traffic.

     In a mesh network there is no network owner.
 Instead, every user's devices link together directly to create a new network where data can flow